 His career has taken him from New York to California and points in between.
 In the late 1990s, John left Oldsmobile to join GM’s corporate office.
 His first overseas opportunity came in 2004, when he moved to Mexico as director for General Motors Service Parts Operation for Mexico, Central America and the Caribbean.

 By that time, John and his wife, Andrea, had three children.
-The move to Mexico gave them all a broader perspective on the world.
+The move to Mexico gave them a broader perspective on the world.

 “When we moved to Mexico, my daughter participated in a United Nations event with kids from all over the world,” John recalled.
 “They talked about global politics and shared personal perspectives.
 My kids’ experiences really made them global citizens.”